brianzliu/recipes-nutritional-analysis/README.md

 - **Final Train RMSE**: 0.4180
 - **Final Test RMSE**: 0.4555
 - **Improvement**: The Final Model reduced the RMSE by approximately **0.0418 stars** compared to the Baseline.
-- **Why it Improved (Data Generating Process)**: The baseline model essentially assumed that "more steps" or "more calories" directly and linearly lead to a specific rating.
+- The baseline model essentially assumed that "more steps" or "more calories" directly and linearly lead to a specific rating.
 However, user satisfaction might be more accurately reflected in the **effort-to-reward ratio**.
 A user who spends 2 hours cooking a complex meal expects a gourmet result; if it's merely "okay", they might rate it harshly.
 Conversely, a user making a 5-minute snack sets the bar lower for complexity but higher for instant gratification.

   The engineered features capture this dynamic:
   1.  **`complexity_density` (`n_steps` / `minutes`)** represents the "stressfulness" of the cooking process.
 A recipe with 20 steps in 10 minutes is likely frantic and difficult to follow, leading to user frustration and lower ratings regardless of the taste.
 A recipe with 20 steps over 2 hours is a paced, "labor of love" project.
 By providing this ratio, the model can distinguish between "bad complexity" (confusion) and "good complexity" (craft).